Mastering the Art of Simile and Metaphor: "Like" and "As" in Figurative Language

 Crafting Effective Metaphors:

-• Avoid mixed metaphors: Mixing metaphors involves using two or more metaphors that clash, leading to confusion or a nonsensical image.
-For instance, "He took the bull by the horns and dove headfirst into the project" mixes two unrelated metaphors.
+- Avoid mixed metaphors: Mixing metaphors involves using two or more metaphors that clash, leading to confusion or a nonsensical image.
+To give you an idea, "He took the bull by the horns and dove headfirst into the project" mixes two unrelated metaphors.

 Simile vs. Metaphor: Key Differences and When to Use Each